Frequent Asked Questions on Executive Condominium

 direct purchase HDB flat that I bought and sold years ago or

 on my last resale flat.

 2nd timer will need to pay

-resale levy from the Westwood Avenue site onwards.
-The resale levy amount depends on when the first
+resale levy from the Westwood Residences launch (30 May 15) onwards.
+The resale levy is based

 2. Can we pay the 5% cash first for downpayment and pay the